shashwatah/solbond/README.md

 This project was made as a submission for the on-chain wedding track by [Superpumped](https://www.youtube.com/channel/UCi-pkXLbm7sqXFhV1NBLUfQ) in the 'Building out Loud' Hackathon by Solana.
 This repo contains code for both, the Solana Program built with Rust and the client built with Svelte, JavaScript, and TypeScript.

 ## Notes

-- Future Updates
-    - Any error encountered when sending a transaction, e.g. not enough balance in the wallet, displays the same, vague error message: 'Transaction resulted in an error'.
-I'll fix this later.

 - Features expected to be on an on-chain wedding dApp but do not exist on Solbond:
     - Shared assets account - The solana program already creates an account to store each solbond's state, the same account can be used as shared asset accounts.
     - Annulment - Upon annulment the above mentioned account can be dissolved and the assets can be divided among the partners.
     - KYC - on-chain or off-chain KYC is needed to make a dApp that solves this particular problem, legally viable.

+- Misc
+    - Any error encountered when sending a transaction, e.g. not enough balance in the wallet, displays the same, vague error message: 'Transaction resulted in an    error'.
+I'll fix this later.
+    - Solbond stores data on-chain, services like arweave and IPFS are (obvious) better alternatives.

 ## Prerequisites